aryaziai/sf-metro-glass/README.txt

-Twenty by HTML5 UP
+Twenty by
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Twenty, a minimal, multi-page responsive site template for HTML5 UP.
+This is Twenty, a minimal, multi-page responsive site template for .

-As the name implies, this is my twentieth (!) design for HTML5 UP.
+As the name implies, this is my twentieth (!) design for .
 Since the last few have been single page affairs, I decided to go with something a bit more conventional and threw in four extra page layouts.
 Beyond that, it's the usual drill: fully responsive, built on HTML5/CSS3, and CCA licensed like all my other stuff.
 Sass sources are also